Furman Paladins: Nickname

 The team nickname, the Paladins, was first used by a Greenville, South Carolina, sportswriter in the 1930s.
 For many years the name "Paladins" just referred to Furman's basketball team.
-Until 1963 the school's baseball teams were known as the "Hornets" and the football teams as the "Hurricanes".
+Until 1961 the school's baseball teams were known as the "Hornets" and the football teams as the "Hurricanes".
 On September 15 of that year, the student body voted to make "Paladins" the official nickname of all of the university's intercollegiate athletic teams.

 Discontinued teams

 Baseball

-The Furman Paladin baseball team was led by head coach Brett Harker.
+The Furman Paladin baseball team was last led by head coach Brett Harker.
 The team hosted its games at Latham Baseball Stadium on Furman's campus, but numerous home games were held at Fluor Field in downtown Greenville.
-The baseball program was terminated by the university on May 18, 2020 due to budget concerns during the COVID-19 pandemic.
+The baseball program was terminated by the university on May 18, 2020, due to budget concerns during the COVID-19 pandemic.
+While active, the baseball team made five appearances in the NCAA Division I Baseball Tournament, most recently in 2005.

 Men's lacrosse

 Furman Men's Lacrosse Club team was a member of the Southeast Lacrosse Conference in the Men's Collegiate Lacrosse Association.
 They added NCAA Division 1 Lacrosse in 2014 and played in the Atlantic Sun Conference for the 2014 season.
-Since 2015 they played in the Southern Conference reaching the semifinals of the Southern Conference Lacrosse Championships in 2015, 2017 and 2018.
-As with varsity baseball, the men's lacrosse program was also discontinued on May 18, 2020 due to budget concerns from the COVID-19 pandemic.
+Starting in 2015, they played in the Southern Conference and reached the semifinals of the conference tournament in 2015, 2017, and 2018.
+As with varsity baseball, the men's lacrosse program was also discontinued on May 18, 2020, due to budget concerns from the COVID-19 pandemic.